Will Unpaid Child Support Appear on My Credit Report?

 Credit reporting agencies can include information about overdue child support in your credit report.

-By , Attorney · UCLA School of Law
+By , Attorney UCLA School of Law

-The law requires credit reporting agencies to include information about overdue child support in your credit report.
+The law requires credit reporting agencies to include information about overdue child support in credit reports.
 Creditors and lenders may deny credit based on this information.
-In addition, sometimes creditors and lenders report the whereabouts of missing parents to child enforcement agencies.

-For more information on what to do if the reported information is incorrect, see Disputing Incomplete and Inaccurate Information in Your Credit Report.
+For information on what to do if the reported information is incorrect, see Disputing Incomplete and Inaccurate Information in Your Credit Report.
 To learn how parents and government agencies can collect child support arrears, see our Enforcement of Child Support Obligations area.

 Considering Divorce?